cytopia/linux-timemachine/README.md

 [![Tag](https://img.shields.io/github/tag/cytopia/linux-timemachine.svg)](https://github.com/cytopia/linux-timemachine/releases)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 This shell script mimics the behavior of OSX's timemachine.
-It uses [rsync](https://linux.die.net/man/1/rsync) to incrementally backup your data to a different directory or hard disk.
+It uses [rsync](https://linux.die.net/man/1/rsync) to incrementally back up your data to a different directory or hard disk.
 All operations are incremental, atomic and automatically resumable.

 By default the only rsync option used is `--recursive`.
-This is due to the fact that some remote NAS implementations do not support symlinks, changing owner, group or permissions (due to restrictive ACL's).
+This is because some remote NAS implementations do not support symlinks, changing owner, group or permissions (due to restrictive ACL's).
 If you want to use any other rsync arguments, you can simply append them.

 ## TL;DR